 1. Hit “reset” on your classroom management techniques.

 I think it is totally worth it to take one of the first few days back and have a “Come to Jesus” talk, as we say in the South, with my students.
 Have your students reflect on the first semester together with you and how it went – both academically and behaviorally.
 Have them set goals for how they want to improve this semester.
-Remind them how stressed they felt those last few weeks of 1st semester as they scrambled and crammed to try to get their grade up, when really it was too late to do much to improve it.
+Remind them how stressed they felt those last few weeks of 1st semester as they scrambled and crammed to try to get their grade up when really it was too late to do much to improve it.
 NOW is the time to make changes and set up good habits that will make them successful come final exams.

 Additionally, you can model this process for them by reflecting on how YOU have done and how you hope to improve (maybe with more patience, less raising of your voice, etc.) My classroom is a team and each one of us contributes to the success of others.
 I have just as much room for improvement as they do!

 Use this time to remind them and even re-teach, if necessary, all of the rules and procedures you established back in August or September when you started school.
 If you let too much slack in the reigns back in October, tighten up now.
 Our students are more malleable than we think.
 They will fight back at first (especially the more drastic your changes are) but they will eventually get into the new rhythms you establish.
-Don’t believe anyone who tells you your class is “too far gone” or you can’t change the poor habits established in the beginning of the year.
+Don’t believe anyone who tells you your class is “too far gone” or you can’t change the poor habits established at the beginning of the year.
 It will be challenging, but it is possible.
 It just takes persistence but YOU CAN DO IT!

 If you are starting fresh with a new group of students or returning to the same group and just need to try something new to change it up, one of my favorite classroom culture techniques is the use of bell ringers, which I call Prime Times (because I think the first five minutes of class are the most important time of the class period because they really set the tone for the whole day.)
 You can read more about how and why I use them here.